Flight Deck (California's Great America): Incidents and accidents

 A 24-year-old man was killed on the site of Top Gun on September 7, 1998.
 The man's wife had lost her hat while riding the roller coaster, and the man had gone under a section of track to retrieve it.
 A park official stated the victim had to pass through a door marked "Do not enter" and cross a 6 ft fence to enter the area where the hat had fallen.
 There, he was struck in the head by the foot of a 20-year-old female rider on the roller coaster.
 The female rider was treated at a local hospital for a broken leg.
 The man, who was visiting from Mexico, was said to only speak Spanish and could not read the English safety signs displayed.
-He died one hour after being struck.

 An employee working Flight Deck was seriously injured after being struck by a train moving into the roller coaster's station on June 12, 2015.
 A passenger on the roller coaster was also injured, sustaining injuries to their hand and legs when the employee retrieved an item in the train's path.
 The roller coaster remained temporarily closed thereafter pending an investigation.
 Cedar Fair was later fined $70,200 by the California Division of Occupational Safety and Health relating to eight violations in safety, two pertaining to the accident.